-A.SECURE_CHANNEL (communication secrecy)
+A.SECURE_CHANNEL (communication security)

-OE.SECURE_CHANNEL ensures that the network between the management server and management clients uses communication paths protected by encryption or other methods to ensure the secrecy and completeness of communication.
+OE.SECURE_CHANNEL ensures that the network between the management server and management clients, or the network between the management server and external authentication servers uses communication paths protected by encryption or other methods to ensure the confidentiality and integrity of communication.

-A.SECURE_CHANNEL is therefore upheld by OE.SECURE_CHANNEL.
+A.SECURE CHANNEL is therefore upheld by OE.SECURE CHANNEL.